Free NPV Calculator — Calculate Net Present Value Instantly (No Excel Required)

 NPV & IRR Analysis

-Cumulative discounted cash flow
+Cumulative discounted cash flow over time

 Enter cash flows to see results.